 Another too-common centrepiece option is the manzanita tree.
-They look truly lovely painted white and strung simply with fairy lights for a winter event (especially on a huge scale lining a wedding aisle), or decorated with birds and flowers to evoke nature in spring.
+They can look truly lovely painted white and strung simply with fairy lights for a winter event (especially on a huge scale lining an aisle), or decorated with birds and flowers to evoke nature in spring.
 However, too many of them are drowned in package strands of hanging crystals which manages to confuse, and over-expose the look.

 6. White chair covers and sashes

 Most people order white chair covers to disguise ugly chairs.
 When guests see a venue with a sea of white chair covers and coloured sashes, it looks surprisingly overwhelming for the space.
 What can make your event look somewhat more original is ordering sash colours in ombre shades to go from dark to light, or different colour chair covers per table.
 Or just spend a bit more to hire chairs that are meant to be seen, not disguised.7.
 Shepherd's hooks